AndyFerrie/Cheat-Sheet/README.md

 ### What I learned

 This is my first time creating a table.
 I learned how to add a drop shadow using box-shadow and how to target every other row using tr:nth-last-of-type(even).
-I also learned how to use "&lt;" "&gt;" when writing tags as text.
+I also learned how to use &lt &gt when writing tags as text.

 ### Continued development